-So this took 10 minutes from the moment I thought of making it, to getting it on the plate and good to go.
+So these took 10 minutes from the moment I thought of making them, to getting them on the plate and good to go.
 I think a toasted sandwich might have almost taken longer.

 Start with one orange kumara (or sweet potato to my northern friends).

 Add some simple spices, a touch of flour, and fry up some crispy little cakes of goodness.